The internet mostly loves us but every once in a while we’re ruthlessly mocked. It’s ok, we can take it!

 I have a nickname I call these systems: “time bridges”.
 Which are really choices made by your long-term thinking self that in some way supercede the gravitational pull toward mediocrity inherent in your short-term impulses.
 It’s about experimenting, too.
 This is one particular system that creates consequences and accountability, and I love systems.
 For me, if I don’t have systems in my life that help me organise the work that I want to do, I’m hopeless.
 So that’s why I like to collect and am an avid taster of different systems.
 And I’ll try anything to see what works.
 I think that’s important.
 It’s a process of experimentation to see what works for you.

-PS: Turns the entire podcast has been transcribed.
+PS: Turns out the entire podcast has been transcribed.